 Manage Metadata When Making a Database Available on Another Server

-This topic is relevant in the following situations:
+This article is relevant in the following situations:

 Configuring the availability replicas of an Always On availability groups availability group.